Brett Kavanaugh Supreme Court nomination: Potential candidates

-Associate Justice Anthony Kennedy, a pivotal "swing" vote on the Supreme Court announced on June 27, 2018, that he would retire at the end of July, after having served on the Court for over 30 years.
+Associate Justice Anthony Kennedy, a pivotal swing vote on the Supreme Court, announced on June 27, 2018, that he would retire at the end of July, after having served on the court for over 30 years.
 His departure gave President Donald Trump his second opportunity to appoint a justice to the Supreme Court (following the nomination of Neil Gorsuch a year earlier).

 During the 2016 presidential campaign, then-candidate Trump released two lists of potential Supreme Court nominees, along with a supplemental list in November 2017.
 While responding to reporters' questions following Kennedy's announcement, President Trump said that the vacancy would be filled by "somebody from that list."
-Those considered front-runners for the nomination by press reports, in addition to Kavanaugh, were: Amy Coney Barrett, Raymond Gruender, Thomas Hardiman, Raymond Kethledge, William H. Pryor Jr. and Amul Thapar.
+Those considered front-runners for the nomination by press reports, in addition to Kavanaugh, were Amy Coney Barrett, Raymond Gruender, Thomas Hardiman, Raymond Kethledge, William H. Pryor Jr., and Amul Thapar.
 It was reported by Politico that Kennedy had expressed partiality towards Kavanaugh in his conversations with Trump and was more inclined to retire after Kavanaugh's addition to Trump's list.

 Announcement

 President Trump announced that he would nominate Kavanaugh, then a judge of the United States Court of Appeals for the District of Columbia Circuit, to succeed Justice Anthony Kennedy on July 9, 2018.
-Trump's stated reasons for choosing Kavanaugh included his "impeccable credentials, unsurpassed qualifications, and a proven commitment to equal justice under the law", and he went on to emphasize that "what matters is not a judge's political views, but whether they can set aside those views to do what the law and the Constitution require."
+Trump's stated reasons for choosing Kavanaugh included his "impeccable credentials, unsurpassed qualifications, and a proven commitment to equal justice under the law", and he emphasized that "what matters is not a judge's political views, but whether they can set aside those views to do what the law and the Constitution require."

 From 1993 to 1994, Kavanaugh had served as a law clerk for Justice Kennedy.
-His name was not on either of the Trump campaign's pre-election "potential nominees" lists, but was one of those added in November 2017; a decision designed perhaps to make Kennedy more comfortable with retiring.
+His name was not on either of the Trump campaign's pre-election "potential nominees" lists but was one of those added in November 2017.
+This was speculated to have been a decision intended to make Kennedy more comfortable with retiring.

 Voting alignment

-In reference to Kavanaugh's voting alignment if confirmed, FiveThirtyEight used Lee Epstein et al.'s Judicial Common Space scores (which are not based on a judge's behavior, but rather the ideology scores of either home state senators or the appointing president) to find that Kavanaugh would likely be more conservative than justices Samuel Alito and Neil Gorsuch, but less conservative than Justice Clarence Thomas, if placed on the Supreme Court.
-Also, a Washington Post statistical analysis estimated that the ideologies of most of Trump's announced candidates were "statistically indistinguishable" and placed Kavanaugh between Justices Neil Gorsuch and Samuel Alito.
+FiveThirtyEight attempted to analyze Kavanaugh's likely voting tendencies via Judicial Common Space scores (which are not based on a judge's behavior, but rather the ideology scores of home state senators and the appointing president) to find that Kavanaugh would likely be more conservative than Justices Samuel Alito and Neil Gorsuch, but less conservative than Justice Clarence Thomas if placed on the Supreme Court.
+A Washington Post statistical analysis estimated that the ideologies of most of Trump's announced candidates were "statistically indistinguishable" and placed Kavanaugh between Justices Gorsuch and Alito.